Licence terms & conditions

 Who is allowed to use eResources?

 Access to eResources is restricted to staff & registered students of the University of Sheffield.
-This includes visiting scholars, honorary staff, students' union staff & retired staff who are still engaged in University activities.
+This includes visiting scholars, honorary staff and students' union staff who are still engaged in University activities.
 Such groups are normally termed "Authorised Users".
-Note that visiting scholars, honorary staff, students' union staff & retired staff will need a green Associate UCard to access eResources.
+Note that visiting scholars, honorary staff and students' union staff will need a green Associate UCard to access eResources.

 Some eResources are also available to "Walk-in" Library users who are not otherwise termed Authorised Users.
 In line with national developments the Library intends to make this limited group of eResources available via kiosk computers in selected libraries.
 This initiative is still under development at both national & local level.